jhipster/jhipster-devbox/README.md

 It is fully based on Open Source software, most importantly:

 - Ubuntu
-- Spring Tool Suite
+- OpenJDK (Oracle JDK can't be use because of license issues)
+- NPM, Bower and Gulp
+- Docker and Docker Compose (see the [JHipster Docker Compose documentation](http://jhipster.github.io/docker-compose/) to learn how to run your application, database or even a full micro-service architecture with Docker)
+- the Atom text editor
+- [Ubuntu Make](https://wiki.ubuntu.com/ubuntu-make) so you can easily install your favorite IDE (type `umake ide idea` for Intellij IDEA or `umake ide eclipse` for Eclipse)
-- Chromium Web browser
+- Chromium and Firefox Web browsers

-## Setup
+## <a name="setup"></a> Installation

-The "Quick setup" provides a pre-build Virtual Machine, and the "Manual setup" let you build your Virtual Machine yourself.
-We recommend you use the "Quick setup" if you don't know which option to choose.
+The "Quick installation" provides a pre-build Virtual Machine, and the "Manual installation" let you build your Virtual Machine yourself.
+We recommend you use the "Quick installation" if you don't know which option to choose.

-### Quick setup
+### Quick installation

 Pre-built distributions of this "development box" are available on [Atlas](https://atlas.hashicorp.com/jhipster).